 Welcome!
 The Department of Pathology at Michigan Medicine is one of the very top departments in the U.S. and abroad.
 We continue to enjoy a rich legacy of outstanding leaders and alums who have given this institution the outstanding reputation that it has earned.

-Pathology is the third largest clinical department at U-M, having over 150 faculty and 850 trainees/staff.
-The department is known for its extremely collegial and accomplished faculty, trainees and staff who work together to provide the best patient care possible while also performing cutting edge research investigating disease pathogenesis.
+Pathology is the third largest clinical department at UM, having over 185 faculty members and 850 trainees and staff.
+The department is known for its extremely collegial and accomplished teams who work together to provide the best patient care possible while also performing cutting edge research investigating disease pathogenesis.

-We have an opportunity to build the department of the future, with 140,000 square feet of renovated space being designed at the North Campus Research Complex (NCRC) using lean principles and a team of over 100 faculty, residents and staff.
-This $160M renovation project will include space to house non-stat clinical activities for both Anatomic and Clinical pathology as well as Informatics, MLabs, and administration.
-The move will co-locate a large portion of the University of Michigan Health System’s clinical pathology teams and educational programs.
+We are working to build the department of the future, with 140,000 square feet of renovated space being designed for Pathology at the North Campus Research Complex (NCRC).
+Using lean principles and a team of over 100 faculty, residents and staff, this $160M renovation project will include space to house non-stat clinical activities for both anatomic and clinical pathology as well as Informatics, MLabs, and administration.
+The move will co-locate a large portion of Michigan Medicine's clinical pathology teams and educational programs.

 Charles A. Parkos, M.D., Ph.D.